janko/janko.io/_posts/2020-09-28-the-complexity-of-activerecord-transactions.md

 Active Record provides transaction callbacks as part of a model's lifecycle, allowing you to execute code after the transaction commits or rolls back.
-This, for example, allows you to spawn a background job after a record is created, where waiting until the transaction commits will ensure the record is available when the background job is picked up.
+This, for example, allows you to spawn a background job after a record is persisted, but wait until the transaction commits to ensure the record is up-to-date when the background job is picked up.

 ```rb
 class Account < ActiveRecord::Base